 Practical collapsible handles and foldable guard allow easy transportation of the unit.
 The saw can also be dismantled into sections, which further increases mobility.

-The casters follow the direction of the wire automatically thanks to the ball bearing turning mechanism.
+The pulleys follow the direction of the wire automatically thanks to the ball bearing turning mechanism.

 Wire sawing for jobs such as foundations and bridges.